AI Ready Analyzer Logo

 4Hybrid QuerySQL + VectorUse SQL to filter by "Dept" and Vector to find "Meaning."

-By organizing your data in a relational database first, you create a "Source of Truth."
-When your AI model inevitably gets an upgrade, you don't have to re-clean your data.
-You just point the new model at your already-clean SQL tables and re-run the chunking.
+When your AI model gets an upgrade, you don't re-clean your data.
+You point the new model at your already-clean SQL tables and re-run the chunking.
+One afternoon instead of weeks.

 Test your data quality